Switch Your Organization From Windows in 5 Steps

 Prepare a fleet of computers in your business or organization for migration to Zorin OS.

 Migrating your business, school, or organization to a new operating system can be a significant undertaking.
-We created this guide to make this process easier for IT staff; and to increase acceptance of this change amongst your employees.
+We created this guide to make this process easier for IT staff; and to increase acceptance of this change amongst your employees and members of your organization.

 For a smooth migration, we recommend that you follow all the below steps to ensure your employees feel comfortable at every stage.